armandofox/armandofox.github.io/_pages/music-theater/1p-lacage.md

 # Cultural significance and the AIDS crisis

-As Harvey Fierstein has said in an interview, when this musical appeared in 1984, gay people had long been a major force in musical theater, and many musicals and plays had been written about them.
-But _La Cage_ was among the first to enjoy enormous commercial success, putting the stories of gay people, _told by gay voices_, in front of a _mainstream_ audience.
+As bookwriter Harvey Fierstein has said in various interviews, when this musical appeared in 1984, queer people had long been a major force in musical theater, and many musicals and plays had been written about them.
+But _La Cage_ was among the first to enjoy enormous commercial success, putting the stories of queer people, _told by queer voices_, in front of a _mainstream_ audience.
 Even its creators were somewhat surprised by its widespread appeal;
 it won Best Musical at that year's Tony Awards (beating out Sondheim's _Sunday In the Park With George_).